 Footwear can range from old sneakers with wool socks to river sandals, neoprene wetsuit booties, “wellies,” or dedicated paddling shoes

 How do you stay dry in a kayak?

 Use a sit-inside kayak with a skirt and wear the proper attire to stay dry.

-- The 5 best inflatable kayaks for summer 2020
+- Here are the best inflatable kayaks for summer 2020

-- The 5 best inflatable paddle boards for summer 2020
+- The best inflatable paddle boards for fun outdoor activities

 - These are the best cheap hot tub deals for November 2020